List of Regular Show characters: Mr. Maellard

-Mr. Maellard (voiced by David Ogden Stiers) is an elderly lollipop who owns The Park and is also Pops' adoptive father.
+Mr. Maellard (voiced by David Ogden Stiers) is an elderly humanoid lollipop man who owns The Park and is also Pops' adoptive father.
 He first appeared in the episode "Dizzy".
-Mr. Maellard is very impatient towards Benson (similar to Benson's impatience towards Mordecai and Rigby, and sometimes Muscle Man and Hi Five Ghost) and Mr. Maellard blames Mordecai, Rigby, Muscle Man and Hi Five Ghost's shenanigans on Benson (as he expects Benson to take responsibility for Mordecai, Rigby, Muscle Man and Hi Five Ghost as the park manager).
+Mr. Maellard is very impatient towards Benson (similar to Benson's impatience towards Mordecai and Rigby) and Mr. Maellard blames their shenanigans on Benson (as he expects Benson to take responsibility for them as the park manager).
 He purposely mistakes Benson's name a lot in some of the episodes in which he appears (using "Ballbucket", "Beanbag", etc.).
-Mr. Maellard finally got Benson's name right (and started to respect him more as well) in the episode "Benson Be Gone" due to Benson's coming to his rescue when he was captured by Susan (a woman whom he had hired as the park manager after demoting Benson and is later revealed to be a demon) and also gave Benson his old job back.
-As the series progresses, he turns from a shallow and ruthless businessman into quite an eccentric character with a deeper personality.
-He sends the gang to space in the final season and in the episode "The Ice Tape", Pops and the gang find out that Mr. Maellard is not his real father, but Mr. Maellard found him as a baby and adopted him during an expedition and kept him safe until the time was right for Pops to fulfill his destiny but Mr. Maellard tells Pops that no matter what he always thought of him and loved him unconditionally as his real son.
+Mr. Maellard finally got Benson's name right and started to respect him better in the episode "Benson Be Gone" due to Benson coming to his rescue when he was captured by Susan, a demon disguised as a woman whom he had hired as the park manager after demoting Benson, and also gave Benson his old job back.
+As the series progresses, he turns from a ruthless and shallow businessman into quite an eccentric character with a deeper personality.
+He sends the gang to space in the final season and in the episode "The Ice Tape", Pops and the gang find out that Mr. Maellard is not his real father and he found him as a baby, adopted him during an expedition, and kept him safe until the time was right for Pops to fulfill his destiny, but Mr. Maellard tells Pops that no matter what, he always thought of him and loved him unconditionally as his real son.
 In the series finale, when the park gang returns from space after a three-year absence, Mordecai notices Mr. Maellard staring up at the sky in grief, shedding a tear for his late son.
-It is presumed that he is caretaken by Benson for the remaining days of his life until he passes away right before the 25th reunion of the Park, when the gang erect a statue of him next to the statue of Pops.
+It is presumed that he is caretaken by Benson for the remaining days of his life until he dies immediately before the 25th reunion of the Park, when the gang erect a statue of him next to the statue of Pops.
 Ogden Stiers was a voice acting veteran; this marked his final recurring voice role before his death in March 2018.